Jishan-Kapoor/sum-of-sales-702be/README.md

 # Sales Summary 425c26003ca31fe6c78e26a606f9e30a

 ## Summary
-This is a static web app that fetches data from a CSV file, calculates the total sales amount, and displays it on a single-page site.
+This is a static web app that fetches data from a CSV file, calculates the total sales amount, displays it on a single-page site, and includes a Bootstrap table #product-sales listing each product with its total sales.
+The #total-sales is kept accurate after rendering.

 ## Setup
 To deploy this app on GitHub Pages, follow these steps: